guchenghao/Notes-for-VR-Papers-and-HCI/research_method_HCI_notes.md

 ### 3.7 Nonparametric statistical tests
 ---

 Although nonparametric tests are also called <u>"assumption-free" tests</u>, it should be noted that they are not actually free of assumptions.
-Nonparametric analysis sacrifices the power to use all available i tion to reject a false null hypothesis in exchange for less strict assumptions about the data.
+Nonparametric analysis sacrifices the power to use all available intention to reject a false null hypothesis in exchange for less strict assumptions about the data.

 #### 3.7.1 Chi-Ssquared test